tigera-solutions/cc-eks-visualize-identify-security-gaps/mod/module-1-connect-calicocloud.md

     </pre>

     You can also monitor your cluster installation on the Calico Cloud UI.
 Go to the "**Managed Clusters**" section, select your cluster and expand the timestamp dropdown to see the installation logs.
-    In a few minutes, the status will change from **Installing** to **Done**.
+    In a few minutes, the status will change from **Installing** to **Connected**.
 Congratulations!
 You successfully connected your cluster to Calico Cloud.

     ![installed](https://github.com/tigera-solutions/cc-eks-visualize-identify-security-gaps/assets/104035488/c6feedba-ffb9-4101-be8d-47c9488d93a2)